tombrereton/bordeaux/README.md

 - Github forks and branches are basically the same - to keep it simple we will just use branches.
 - Create a branch for the feature you want to develop.
 - Commit only to that branch while you develop that feature.
-- As the master branch might be updated by someone else, we keep your branch up to date by rebasing it before commiting (Or at the very least, before you submit a pull request).
-Rebasing means moving the base of your feature branch from the original master commit, to the lastest master commit (this avoids major merge conflicts).
+- As the dev branch might be updated by someone else, we keep your branch up to date by rebasing it before commiting (Or at the very least, before you submit a pull request).
+Rebasing means moving the base of your feature branch from the original dev commit, to the lastest dev commit (this avoids major merge conflicts).
 - The image below shows the feature branch at its orignal position in grey, and then it is moved (rebased) so thats its base is now the latest master commit:

 ![Alt description](https://cms-assets.tutsplus.com/uploads/users/585/posts/23191/image/rebase.png)
 - When your feature is complete, create a pull request on github so that your feature branch will be pulled into the master branch.
 - Pull requests means that someone can review the code before it is merged on github.
-- We always work on our own branches (not master).
+- We always work on our own branches (not dev).
 Create your own branch with the commands below.
 - https://github.com/Kunena/Kunena-Forum/wiki/Create-a-new-branch-with-git-and-manage-branches